workingDog/scalakml/README.md

 Some very basic examples and kml files from http://code.google.com/p/kml-samples/ are included.

 I've used scala 2.10.0 and java 1.7 SDK, with IntelliJ IDEA 12.

-Very little testing has been done to date.

 Ringo Wathelet